Galacidalacidesoxyribonucleicacid: Composition

 Gala Dalí is depicted in the foreground of the painting, with her back to the viewer.

 Analysis

 In a note describing the work, Dalí mused that the double helix is "the only structure linking man to God."
-This is one of 13 large paintings Dali produced.
+This is one of 13 large paintings Dalí produced.
 On the right-hand side there are riflemen arranged to form "cubes of death".
 Within each "cube of death" their rifles aim at each other's head, thus if one of them shoots it will trigger the reaction of the other three, and they will all shoot killing each other.
-According to Dali, these cubes also represent the cubic structure of one of the most familiar substances, table salt or sodium chloride.
+According to Dalí, these cubes also represent the cubic structure of one of the most familiar substances, table salt or sodium chloride.
 However, the crystal structure of NaCl is cubic all-face centered rather than cubic primitive, thus there is a scientific inconsistency.